Oswego County continues to offer COVID-19 vaccine clinics

-The Oswego County Health Department continues to hold COVID-19 vaccination clinics across the county, including upcoming clinics in Fulton, Oswego and Pulaski.
+OSWEGO COUNTY – The Oswego County Health Department continues to hold COVID-19 vaccination clinics across the county, including upcoming clinics in Oswego and Pulaski.

 Appointments are required at certain clinics and always preferred.
 Walk-ins are welcome at most clinics, but see below for specific information on each clinic.

-Wednesday: 3:30 to 5:30 p.m. at the H. Douglas Barclay Courthouse, 1 Broad St., Pulaski.
-Children ages 5 to 11 can receive first or second doses of the Pfizer-BioNTech vaccine.
-Anyone at least 12 years old can receive a first, second or booster dose of the Pfizer-BioNTech vaccine.
-Appointments are preferred but walk-ins are welcome.
+- Anyone aged 12 and older can receive a first, second or booster dose of the Pfizer-BioNTech vaccine.
+Anyone aged 18 and older can receive a first or booster dose of the Johnson & Johnson/Janssen vaccine.
+Appointments are preferred but walk-ins are welcome

-At-home test kits will be distributed at upcoming clinics to people who are vaccinated.
+At-home COVID-19 test kits will be distributed to individuals who are vaccinated at upcoming clinics.
 Test kits will be distributed while supplies last.

-Anyone wishing to make an appointment can also visit wdt.me/oswegomarchclinics for direct access to a full listing of upcoming clinics.
+Anyone wishing to make an appointment can visit https://health.oswegocounty.com/information/2019_novel_coronavirus/covid-19_vaccine.php for direct access to a full listing of upcoming clinics or call 315-349-3330 for assistance.

-Free transportation is provided to residents to go to COVID-19 testing and vaccination sites.
-Call 315-598-1514 to schedule a ride in advance.
-Rides are available between 6 a.m. and 7 p.m.
-Monday through Friday.

 (0) comments